-Description: Every year, the Toluca Lake Florist turns into the Toluca Lake Pumpkin Patch during the month of October, offering Halloween cheer in the form of a petting zoo and a haunted maze.
+Every year, the Toluca Lake Florist turns into the Toluca Lake Pumpkin Patch during the month of October, offering Halloween cheer in the form of a petting zoo and a haunted maze.
 You will find pumpkins of every size for your Jack O’Lantern needs, along with carving kits.
 While parents are shopping for just the right pumpkin, children can play with ducks and goats in the petting zoo or take a walk through the maze.

 By daylight, the maze is mild enough for the little tykes; there are no actors in costume, just decorations of skulls, coffins, and tombstones.
 The tone is more fun than frightful; however, things do get a little more intense at night.

 If you click here to find a coupon you can use to purchase an $8 voucher, which gets you admission to the petting zoo and the maze, plus a $5 credit toward the purchase of a $10-or-larger pumpkin.
 The coupon is from 2013, so we won’t promise that it will be honored, but it’s worth a try.